atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/team 3 Lynn Margulis/README.md

 ## 🌟 Class Activities

-1. **Introduction to Hierarchical Clustering for Immunology (Until 4:00 PM) 🧠**
+1. **Introduction to Clustering Techniques (Until 4:00 PM) 🧠**
-   - Overview of **Hierarchical Clustering (HClust)** and how it can stratify individuals based on immune response data.
+   - Overview of unsupervised clustering techniques: K-means, HClust, and DBSCAN.
-   - Key focus on interpreting dendrograms and understanding how different clustering methods impact visual separation.
+   - Key focus on understanding how these methods help in grouping data points based on similarity, with examples relevant to immune response data.

 2. **Hands-on Clustering Application with PANDORA (4:00 PM - 5:15 PM) 💻**
    - Practical application of HClust on immunological datasets using **PANDORA**.